 Suggested Reading: Where Can You Rent a Chainsaw in the US?

 How to Measure Chainsaw Bar and Chain Sizes

-Before you can replace the chain, you need to know the actual size of the chain and the chainsaw bar.
+Before you can replace the chain or attach a chainsaw mill with the chainsaw, you need to know the actual size of the chain and the chainsaw bar.
 Learning about chainsaw bar and chain oil will come in handy as well.